apecloud/kbcli/docs/user_docs/cli/kbcli_bench_pgbench.md

 ```
       --clients ints          The number of clients to use for pgbench (default [1])
       --cluster string        the cluster of database
+      --cpu string            the cpu of benchmark pod
       --database string       database name
       --driver string         the driver of database
       --duration int          The seconds to run pgbench for (default 60)
       --extra-args strings    extra arguments for benchmark
   -h, --help                  help for pgbench
       --host string           the host of database
+      --memory string         the memory of benchmark pod
       --password string       the password of database
       --port int              the port of database
       --scale int             The scale factor to use for pgbench (default 1)